St. Nicholas Church, Hamburg: Neo-Gothic construction

 Shortly after the fire, the church was rebuilt again.
 In 1843, a so-called "shilling collection" was started, and in 1844 there was an architectural competition, won by the architect Gottfried Semper (a native of nearby Altona) with the draft of a Romanesque domed structure.
 His design, however, was not realized, as it did not fit into Hamburg's townscape.
-Shortly before this time, the completion of the medieval Cologne cathedral in 1842 had led to a Gothic revival in Germany.
+Shortly before this time, the completion of the medieval Cologne cathedral in 1842 had led to a Gothic Revival in Germany.
 Hamburg's own medieval cathedral had been demolished in 1805.

-The English architect George Gilbert Scott (father of George Gilbert Scott Jr.), who was an expert in the restoration of medieval churches and an advocate of the Gothic architectural style, was commissioned to devise a new design.
+The English architect George Gilbert Scott, who was an expert in the restoration of medieval churches and an advocate of the Gothic architectural style, was commissioned to devise a new design.
 He designed an 86 m nave, with a 28 m vault.
 The architecture was strongly influenced by French and English Gothic styles, though the pointed spire is typically German.
 The amount of sculptures made from sandstone in the interior and on the tower was unusual.
 The new church was built to the southeast, a short distance from the old location, where the Neue Burg (New Castle) had once stood.
 Construction began in 1846, and on 27 September 1863 the church was consecrated.
 The 147.3 m tower was finished in 1874.
 At that time, the Church of St. Nicholas became the tallest building in the world, which it remained until the completion of the cathedral of Rouen in 1876.
 Second only to the TV tower, the tower of the church is still the second tallest building in Hamburg.

+20th Century

 World War II

 The clearly visible tower of the Church of St. Nicholas served as a goal and orientation marker for pilots of the Allied Air Forces during the extensive air raids on Hamburg.
 On 28 July 1943, the church was heavily damaged by aerial bombs.
 The roof collapsed and the interior of the nave suffered heavy damage.
 The walls began to show cracks, yet neither they nor the tower collapsed.